Johor Sultanate: Bugis and Minangkabau influence

-The last sultan from the Malaccan dynasty, Sultan Mahmud Shah II, was a person of unstable disposition.
-When Bendahara Habib was the Bendahara, he effectively shielded the people from the Sultan 's idiosyncrasies.
-After the demise of Bendehara Habib, he was replaced by Bendahara Abdul Jalil.
-As the Bendahara was only a cousin, he could not rein in the Sultan 's eccentric behaviour.
+The last sultan from the Malaccan dynasty, Sultan Mahmud II, was a person of unstable disposition.
+When Tun Habib was the Bendahara, he effectively shielded the people from Mahmud II's eccentricities.
+After Tun Habib's death he was replaced by Abdul Jalil.
+As the Bendahara was only a cousin, he could not rein in Mahmud II's eccentric behaviour.

-The Sultan ordered the pregnant wife of a noble, Orang Kaya Megat Sri Rama killed, as she had taken a slice of the royal jack fruit.
-Subsequently, the Sultan was killed by Megat Sri Rama in revenge.

-Sultan Mahmud Shah II of Johor had died in 1699 without an heir.
-The Orang Kayas, who were normally tasked with advising the Sultan, were in a fix.
-They went to Muar to meet Sa Akar DiRaja, Raja Temenggong of Muar, the Sultan's uncle and asked for his counsel.
-He pointed out that Bendahara Abdul Jalil should inherit the throne.
-The problem was resolved when the viceroy Bendahara Abdul Jalil was declared the new sultan and proclaimed Sultan Abdul Jalil IV.
-Many, particularly the Orang Laut (islanders from Johor maritime territories), however felt that the declaration was improper.
+Sultan Mahmud II ordered the pregnant wife of a noble, Orang Kaya Megat Sri Rama killed, as she had taken a slice of the royal jackfruit.
+Subsequently, the sultan was assassinated in 1699 by Megat Sri Rama in revenge, leaving no heirs.
+The Orang Kayas, who were normally tasked with advising the sultan, went to Muar to meet Sa Akar DiRaja, Raja Temenggong of Muar, Mahmud II's uncle and asked for his counsel.
+He told them that Bendahara Abdul Jalil should inherit the throne which he did as Sultan Abdul Jalil IV.
+Many, particularly the Orang Laut, felt that the declaration was improper.

-The Bugis, who played an important role in defeating Jambi two decades earlier, had a huge influence in Johor.
-Apart from the Malays, another influential faction in Johor at that time were the Minangkabau.
-Both the Bugis and the Minangkabau realised how the death of Sultan Mahmud II had provided them with the chance to exert power in Johor.
+The Bugis, who played an important role in defeating Jambi two decades earlier, had huge influence in Johor.
+Another influential faction in Johor at that time were the Minangkabau.
+Both the Bugis and the Minangkabau realised that the death of Sultan Mahmud II had provided them with the chance to exert power in Johor.
 The Minangkabau introduced a Minangkabau prince, Raja Kecil from Siak who claimed he was the posthumous son of Sultan Mahmud II.
 The prince met with the Bugis and promised the Bugis wealth and political power if they helped the prince to win the throne.
 However, Raja Kecil broke his promise and installed himself as the new Sultan of Johor (Sultan Abdul Jalil Rahmat Shah) without the knowledge of the Bugis.
 Sultan Abdul Jalil IV fled to Pahang where he was later killed by an assassin hired by Raja Kecil.

-Dissatisfied with Raja Kecil's accession, the son of Sultan Abdul Jalil IV, Raja Sulaiman, asked Daeng Parani of the Bugis to aid him in his quest to reclaim the throne.
+Dissatisfied with Raja Kecil's accession, the son of Sultan Abdul Jalil IV, Raja Sulaiman, asked Daeng Parani of the Bugis to aid him reclaiming the throne.
 In 1722, Raja Kecil was dethroned by Raja Sulaiman's supporters with the assistance of the Bugis.
-Raja Sulaiman became the new Sultan of Johore, but he was a weak ruler and became a puppet of the Bugis.
-Daeng Parani's brother, Daeng Merewah, who was made Yam Tuan Muda (crown prince) was the man who actually controlled Johor.
+Raja Sulaiman became the new Sultan of Johor but he was a weak ruler and became a puppet of the Bugis.
+Daeng Parani's brother, Daeng Merewah, who was made Yam Tuan Muda (crown prince) was the actual controller of Johor.